nmendybayev/ansible-dynamic-inventory/README.md

 ]
 ```

-Then you have to check your IPs in an internet browser to see the NGINX welcome page.

-## That is all.
-It was a project where we used dynamic inbentory file to configure VMs.
+Next, open the provided IP addresses in a web browser.
+You should see the default NGINX welcome page, confirming that the setup was successful.

+## That's it.
+This project demonstrated how to use a dynamic Ansible inventory to configure multiple virtual machines (EC2 instances) with NGINX.